bsgriggs/mendix9-searchable-reference-selector/README.md

-## Searchable Reference Selector for Mendix 9.13+
+## Searchable Selector

-Mendix reference selector with a search bar and a clear button.
+Mendix reference, reference set, and enumeration selector with a search bar and a clear button.

 **If you are using Mendix 8.17 - 9.12**, please use the following widget or check older version in the marketplace.
 (The older version does *not* support reference sets or enumerations)
 https://github.com/bsgriggs/mendix8-searchable-reference-selector